STANDARD SUPP0RT AGREEMENT

 7. CONFIDENTIAL INFORMATION

 7.1 Confidential Information Defined.
 “Confidential Information” as used in this Agreement means any information that during the Term is disclosed by or on behalf of a Party or its Affiliate (the “Disclosing Party”) to the other Party or its Affiliate (the “Receiving Party”) and at the time of disclosure: (i) is designated in writing as confidential or proprietary; (ii) is designated orally as confidential or proprietary, and embodied by the Disclosing Party in written or other tangible form, including meeting minutes, memos, diagrams, flow charts, and software; or (iii) should reasonably be understood by the Receiving Party to be confidential to the Disclosing Party under the circumstances.
-Notwithstanding the absence of any designation of confidentiality, the Parties agree that: (a) any Order Form, non-public Documentation, Visibility Content, specifications regarding the Subscription or its functionality, and Analytics are the Confidential Information of Visibility; and (b) without limiting any of the rights in Section 4.2, any Client Data is the Confidential Information of Client, subject to the exceptions in Section 7.3 below.
+Notwithstanding the absence of any designation of confidentiality, the Parties agree that: (a) any Order Form, non-public Documentation, Visibility Content, the Subscription and any specifications regarding the Subscription or its functionality, and Analytics are the Confidential Information of Visibility; and (b) without limiting any of the rights in Section 4.2, any Client Data is the Confidential Information of Client, subject to the exceptions in Section 7.3 below.

 7.2 Obligations.
 Except as approved by the Disclosing Party in writing, the Receiving Party shall not: (i) use the Confidential Information of the Disclosing Party except to perform or exercise its rights and obligations under this Agreement; or (ii) disclose the Confidential Information of the Disclosing Party to any third party except to the Receiving Party’s Affiliates, contractors, agents, or corporate directors or officers (each, a “Representative”) who are under a duty in substance and effect to use and disclose the Confidential Information only as permitted under this Agreement.
 The Receiving Party shall be responsible for any use by its Representative of the Confidential Information it discloses to its Representative.
 Upon termination of the Agreement, each Party shall cease use of, and within thirty (30) days of termination shall destroy or return, all Confidential Information of the other Party, except that: (a) Visibility may retain Confidential Information of Client as needed to comply with any post-expiration or termination obligation under this Agreement; (b) each Party may retain Confidential Information as required to comply with its obligations under applicable laws or regulations; and (c) Confidential Information may be stored on secured backup media that are destroyed no more than twelve (12) months after the month in which the Agreement terminates or expires.